maaksuw/TM-simulator/Documentation/recordofworkinghours.md

 28.4.2020| 8 h |Continued testing, refactored the program, fixed more bugs and prepared a new release.
 1.5.2020| 4 h |Enabled manual and fast simulation.
 2.5.2020| 4 h |Bettered the simulator, made many small improvements.
-7.5.2020| 4 h |Made some improvements to the creation scene.
+6.5.2020| 4 h |Made some improvements to the creation scene.
-8.5.2020| 5 h |Made some final improvements to the UI and the simulator, fixed a few bugs and made sure the program doesn't fail from bad input.
+7.5.2020| 5 h |Made some final improvements to the UI and the simulator, fixed a few bugs and made sure the program doesn't fail from bad input.
-9.5.2020| 6 h |Final bug fixing, read through and styled the code, finished testing and made sure all commands work.
+8.5.2020| 6 h |Final bug fixing, read through and styled the code, finished testing and made sure all commands work.
+9.5.2020| 6 h |Compelted documentation and made the final release.
+Thank you very much!
-Total| 112 h
+Total| 118 h